Visitor’s visa and residence permit

 Where and when to apply?

-Please note that all applications must be handed in at one of our VFS Global application centers (Cebu and Manila).
+Schengen visa applications and residence permit applications must be handed in at one of our VFS Global application centers (Cebu and Manila).
 It is mandatory to book an appointment.

 Temporary suspension of visa representation agreements

 In order to minimize the spread of the Covid-19 virus, the Norwegian government has decided to suspend all agreements of representation.
 The Norwegian Embassy in Bangkok will therefore as a main rule not issue Schengen visas to Iceland.
 Applicants from the Philippines who wish to travel to Iceland must contact the Icelandic authorities.